frintjs/frint.js.org/site/content/docs/faq/README.md

 - [Can I use Redux with FrintJS?](#can-i-use-redux-with-frintjs)

 <!-- /MarkdownTOC -->

+## What is the primary feature of FrintJS?

+The `frint` package primarily handles:

+* Dependency injection (providers) in Apps
+* Child App registrations

+The core of the framework is intentionally kept as simple as possible, allowing other tools/packages to be built around it.

+## Where can I use FrintJS?

+The framework is evironment agnostic.
+You can run it in the browser, server or CLI (with Node.js).

 ## Do I need to learn RxJS to use FrintJS?